trowski/fiber-rfc/rfc.md

 #### defer keyword

 Fibers may be used to implement a `defer` keyword that executes a statement within a new fiber when the current fiber is suspended or terminates.
 Such a keyword would also require an internal implementation of `FiberScheduler` and likely would be an addition after async/await keywords.
+This behavior differs from `defer` in Go, as PHP is already able to mimick such behavior with `finally` blocks.

 This keyword also can be created in user code using the proposed fiber API, an example being [`defer()`](https://github.com/amphp/amp/blob/6d5e0f5ff73a7ffb47243a491fd09b1d57930d23/lib/functions.php#L77-L87) in AMPHP v3.